 - Gluten-Free Quick Cooking Oats – I recommend using quick-cooking oats because the cookie dough binds together and holds shape.
 Be sure to use certified gluten-free oatmeal.

-- Gluten-Free All Purpose Flour I use and recommend Cup4Cup gluten-free flour.
-I found this flour to work the best when researching the best gluten-free flour taste tests.
+- Gluten-Free All Purpose Flour – I use and recommend Cup4Cup gluten-free flour because the added cornstarch in the blend makes the cookies nice and soft.

 - Maple Syrup – Use a tad more pure maple syrup than the original recipe to help with spread and coat the gluten-free starches.

-- Chocolate Chips – When making chocolate cookies, I recommend using a mixture of miniature chocolate chips and semi-sweet baking chips, which as works well for gluten-free zucchini muffins.
+- Chocolate Chips – When making chocolate cookies, I recommend using a mixture of miniature chocolate chips and semi-sweet baking chips.
 The mini chips disperse throughout to ensure chocolate in every bite!
-For a dairy-free cookies, substitute Enjoy Life dairy-free chocolate chips.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Use a medium cookie scoop (or heaping 1 1/2 tablespoons) to parchment paper lined baking sheets.
+Use a medium cookie scoop (or heaping 1 ½ tablespoons) to parchment paper lined baking sheets.
 Bake in a 350ºF oven for 13-15 minutes, turning sheets halfway through.
+The cookies will be pretty soft after baking, so let them sit on the baking sheets about 15 minutes before transferring them.
+Enjoy!

 The recipe was tested both ways – refrigerating the dough for an hour first and baking right away.
 With either way there was no difference in spread or a more cohesive, chewy texture.